-This report summarizes the updates that have been made to the barrier island digital elevation model (ICM-BI) and the Barrier Island Tidal Inlet (BITI) module for the 2023 Coastal Master Plan.
+This report summarizes the barrier island digital elevation model (ICM-BI) and the Barrier Island Tidal Inlet (ICM-BITI) module for the 2023 Coastal Master Plan.
 Updates were made to the 2017 Barrier Island Model Development (BIMODE) framework (Poff et al., 2017), and changes represent the implementation of recommendations made in a July 31, 2019 technical report by the ICM-Barrier Islands Improvement Team (Georgiou et al., 2019).
 Georgiou et al. (2019) highlighted two main requirements for the modeling of barrier islands and associated dynamics within the Integrated Compartment Model (ICM): 1) simulate coastal barrier island hydraulics that inform the ICM basin hydraulics with feedback between the two, and 2) predict barrier island evolution to provide future (e.g., at least 50 years) morphology configurations to support storm surge modeling.
-This report summarizes the subroutine updates that were made to address these objectives, with BITI informing changes to basin hydraulics and ICM-BI predicting barrier island and headland morphology change.
+This report summarizes the subroutine that addresses these objectives, with ICM-BITI informing changes to basin hydraulics and ICM-BI predicting barrier island and headland morphology change.